Timothy-Shi-CS/Top1000VideoGamesAnalysis/README.md

-# Top 1000 Video Games Analysis
+# Top 1000 Video Games Visualization and Analysis

 Visualization created using Pandas and Plotly Library